USS Shoup: Shield

 The shield has background of blue with a red chevron center.
 Featured in the chevron are artillery shells and a reversed gold start with a lion center.
 A large combined anchor with a trident center cover the shield.The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 The combined trident and anchor, symbols of sea prowess, represent our naval history and the evolvement of modern warfare systems.
 The tridents three tines denote the warfare areas: air, surface, and undersea warfare.
 The red chevron with artillery shells represents valor and sacrifice, suggesting the troops led by Colonel Shoup crossing the reefs of Betio and bombardment of enemy fire.
 The red lion exemplifies courage and strength symbolizing Colonel Shoup's British Distinguished Service Order award for the battle at Betio.
 The reversed gold star refers to Colonel Shoup's Medal of Honor awarded for his heroism as commander of the Second Marine Division at Betio and the disputed island of Tarawa Atoll.

 Crest

-The crest consists of the Marine Corps emblem surrounded by laurels.The Marine Corps emblem reflects Commandant Shoup's World War II war service and career as Commandant of the Marine Corps highlighting leadership and guidance.
+The crest consists of the Marine Corps emblem surrounded by laurels.The Marine Corps emblem reflects Commandant Shoup's World War II service and career as Commandant of the Marine Corps highlighting leadership and guidance.
 The surrounding laurels characterize achievement and honor.